CibyL1226/cse15l-lab-reports/Lab_report_3.md

 The command has a `$` at the end of the string indicating that it is looking for sentences with the word "Air" at the end of the line.
 To look for lines with the word "Air" in the beginning of the sentence, we need to us a `^` at the beginning of the string.

+The input I put in chatGPT is "what are some ways to use grep function?"
+The output I got for this specific function from chatGPT says: "Search for lines ending with a specific pattern: `grep -E "pattern$"` This command searches for lines that end with the specified pattern.
+The $ character represents the end of a line in regular expressions."

 *Input:* `grep -E "Air$" chapter-13.2.txt`

 *Output:* `Accounting Office; INS-Immigration and Naturalization Service; NEADS-Northeast Air